megamoeus/Galactic-Hub/README.md

 -- Made By RandomDeveloper Studio's

--- Games Supported As of now: Break In, Zulu War, and Trick Shot Simulator
+-- Games Supported As of now: Break In, Zulu War, Combat Warriors ,and Trick Shot Simulator

 -- Synapse Only!!!